How to Spot a Declining Tree Prior to it's Too Late

 Tree removal is a complex and potentially dangerous task.
-If a tree has died, diseased, or at risk from falling down, then it may have to be removed in order to prevent damage to property and guarantee safety.
-How do you know whether a tree should be cut down?
-This article will guide you through the signs to look out to and assist you decide whether it’s time to call the experts.
+If a tree has died or diseased or is at risk of falling, it may require removal in order to protect the property and to ensure safety.
+But how do you tell whether a tree should be cut down?
+In this article, we’ll walk you through the signs to look out for and help you figure out whether it’s time to call experts.

 Dead or Dying Trees

-One of the most evident signs that a plant must be taken down is when it is dying or dead.
-Dead trees lack leaves and could have a lifeless appearance.
+One of the most evident signs that a plant should be removed is when it is dead or dying.
+Dead trees are without leaves and could appear lifeless.
 If a tree doesn’t have leaves or any signs of new growth, it’s likely dead.
-The bark of dead trees could be cracked, dry, or peeling.
+Additionally, the bark of dead trees may be dry, cracked, or peeling.

-Trees with diseases can pose a threat to other trees and plants in the surrounding area.
-The signs of disease that are common for trees include dying leaves, wilted or yellowed branches, and the growth of mushrooms at the base of the tree.
-If you suspect that your tree might be suffering from disease It is essential to have it examined by a professional arborist.
+The trees that are sick can pose a threat to other plants and trees within the vicinity.
+The most common signs of disease for trees include yellowing leaves, wilted branches, and mushrooms growing at the root or the trunk.
+If you think your tree may be diseased, it’s important to have it inspected by an arborist who is a professional.

 Leaning Trees